• Public / Sports / Culture

 Structure: Steel

+The site is located by the North Atlantic Ocean.
+Thus, it is an important place that separates fresh water from seawater.
+Actually, Miami has tried to expand its residential area and simultaneously emit seawater from the land through the reclamation of land for a long time.
+The site is located between freshwater and seawater.
+Moreover, this site has great potential for connection with the sea flow because it is located at the end of the central axis of the city.
+This potential can increase with commercial facilities around the urban area and through stable demands.
+It is because the grid pattern of roads and the comparatively flat difference in land level promote the circulation in the city.
+Thus, to reflect this possibility, I need to adapt the concept to expand the axis of the city.
+And the mass is directly connected from the edge of land to the sea.
+Different levels are maintained to promote the inflow of the floating population, and naturally, the mass floats in the air, thereby the circulation of pedestrians under the mass is smoothly accommodated.
 To boat people coming through the sea, light is like a hope.
 Crossing the cold sea with a hope kept in mind, they see the dim light from a distance as a power to survive the harsh wind on the sea.
 When the sun sets and the glow in the sky is gone, this building rolls.
 It is the only building salient beyond the coastline on one side of the beach in Miami.
 It is equal to a final destination located at the end of the urban axis.
 In this significant place, a museum for immigrants is built, which is meaningful enough.
 Giving hope is giving warmth.
 On feeling they are alive, they will shed tears, and their hearts will beat with excitement.
 The space will deliver a catharsis.
 The mass floating as if it was flying will infuse energy into the beach.
 Lovers will take photos against the backdrop of this unique building, and children will enjoy water play on the sand hill on the beach.
-The dim golden building will reflect the sunlight, which will light up the surrounding further.
-The outdoor deck will accept the red glow in the sky while people stroll and appreciate video images projected.
-It will be a place giving both immigrants and residents new hopes of life.
+The dim golden building will reflect the sunlight, which will light up the surroundings further.
+The outdoor deck will accept the red glow in the sky while people stroll and appreciate the video images projected.
+It will be a place giving both immigrants and residents new hope for life.

 7.jpg